Borderline Personality Disorder Treatment: How To Navigate The Disorder

 Many people living with borderline personality disorder may gravitate toward online therapy as a treatment option.
 They may feel overwhelmed by the prospect of having to meet with someone face-to-face to discuss such sensitive topics, or they may not believe they have time to dedicate to ongoing in-person therapy.

-With online therapy platforms like BetterHelp, many can participate in therapy in a convenient way—generally only requiring a stable internet connection.
-You can even attend with a support partner, like a friend, family, or significant other if you believe that would help you successfully experience an initial session.
+With online therapy platforms like BetterHelp, many can participate in therapy in a convenient way.
+Online therapy generally only requires a stable internet connection.
+You can even attend with a support partner, like a friend, family member, or significant other, if you believe that would help you successfully experience an initial session.

 Is online therapy effective?